Mask Mandates in Effect

 In addition, please note:

-- Moab has specific regional closures affecting camping.
+- Moab may have specific regional closures.

 - Monument Valley Navajo Tribal Park and Four Corners are closed until further notice, along with all Navajo Tribal Parks facilities.